 Our guides on examples and implications are great references to finesse your commentary.

-7. Presentation Criteria & Assessment Focus
+7. Assessment Criteria and Focus

 Clarity, logical flow, insightful analysis, and strong connections to KQs are key